 - For up to 12 hours after trek log value updating is enabled, the values are updated automatically even if you exit the Altimeter Mode.
-A segment (magnetic for a fo - .
+A segment (m) in the graphic around the periphery of the display flashes to show the time elapsed since trek log value updating was enabled.
+Each graphic segment represents 12 minutes, and one revolution around the display represents 12 hours. - .
 You can select the altitude reading interval you want.
 For more information, see "To select the altitude auto reading interval" (page E-58).